Do Mice Have Bones?

 Can Mice Truly Flatten Their Bodies?

 One of the most surprising things about mice is their ability to seemingly flatten their bodies, making it possible for them to squeeze through very small and narrow spaces.
 But can they really flatten their bodies, or is their contortion ability chalked up to something else?
+The table below breaks down the key anatomical features that enable this remarkable capability.

 Can mice flatten their bodies?